ccorsi/ccorsi.github.io/about.md

   - /assets/js/quotes-handler.js # This is used to execute the quotes javascript command
 ---

-Welcome again to my site.
-Let me tell you a bit about myself.
+Welcome to my site.
+Let me start by telling you a bit about myself.
 I am a software engineer by trade but have found many things interesting besides the computer science field.
 My primary joy has always and will always be Mathematics.
-I have been fasinated with Mathematics from a young age and that fasination hasn't abated since then.
-I do have a bachelar in Applied Mathematics that I have always wished I could use but that has not been the case.
+I have been fascinated with Mathematics from a young age and that fascination hasn't abated since then.
+I do have a Bachelor in Applied Mathematics that I have always wished that I could use but alas that has not been the case.
 My recent interest in AI is not something that is surprising since in University I was interested in what was then called Pattern Recognition, which gives you an idea of how old I am.
 While Mathematics is my first love it isn't the only thing that I enjoy.

-The other passions that I have is reading non-fiction and fiction books.
+The other passion that I have is reading non-fiction and fiction books.
 I have enjoyed reading diverse subjects like:

 - Physics
 - Chemistry
 - Biology
-- Psycology
+- Psychology
 - Philosophy
 - Mathematics (Real Analysis, Topology, Number Theory, Differential Equations, Calculus, Probability, etc)
 - Computer Science (Distributed Systems, Programming Languages, Agile Development, etc)
-- Buddism
+- Buddhism
 - Taoism
-- Confusciam
+- Confucianism
 - Pirating
 - Mysteries
 - Science Fiction